nkinsler/School_District_Analysis/README.md

 Overall the most noticed changes to the school district analysis after reading and math scores for the ninth grade at Thomas High School was replaced is as follows:
 1. District wide, a minimal (less than 1%) decrease in math, reading, and overall passing percentages.
 2. In comparing schools, Thomas High saw a significant increase in math, reading, and overall passing percentages with the adjustment.
 3. Thomas High School still remained ranked the second highest performing school.
+This assessment is different when consider the orginal passing rate percentage inclusive of the 9th grade.
+With the 9th grade of Thomas High, the school is no longer  atop 5 performing school.
 4. Minimal impact to scores when grouped by spending, size, and type.
 Removing an entire grade from one school doesn't seem to impact the district overall.